 Never remove the coolant reservoir cap while the engine is running or hot.
-Steam and scalding liquid from a hot cooling system can burn you badly.

 This gauge indicates the temperature of the engine coolant, not the coolant level.
 If the coolant is not at its proper level the gauge indication will not be accurate.